assist-project/dtls-fuzzer/README.md

 ### Scandium PSK (before bug fixes)
 A redacted version of the model obtained for this configuration appears in the paper.
 The model exposes important bugs.
-The experiments  should not be run in parallel with experiments not involving Scandium or JSSE.
+The experiment should not be run in parallel with experiments not involving Scandium or JSSE.
 Command:

     > java -jar target/dtls-fuzzer.jar @args/scandium-2.0.0/learn_scandium-2.0.0_psk_rwalk